gradle/gradle/design-docs/features/composite-build/tooling-api-model/multiple-builds/README.md

 - Check that a consumer can cancel an operation
 - Check that retrieving a model fails on the first `ProjectConnection` failure
 - Check that a handler receives a single completion or failure call when retrieving a model.

-Coverage to complete:

-- if any participant throws an error, the overall operation fails with a `GradleCompositeException`
 - After a successful model request, on a subsequent request:
     - Making one participant a subproject of another causes the request to fail
+- if any participant throws an error, the overall operation fails with a `GradleCompositeException`

 ### Documentation